GreNxNja/GreNxNja/README.md

 - 📫 Let's connect!
 Reach out to me at dev.prith13@gmail.com for collaborations or discussions.

-- ⚡ Fun fact The QWERTY keyboard layout was designed to slow down typing: The QWERTY layout, which we commonly use in keyboards, was originally designed for typewriters to prevent jamming by slowing down typing speed.
+- ⚡ Fun fact: The QWERTY keyboard layout was designed to slow down typing: The QWERTY layout, which we commonly use in keyboards, was originally designed for typewriters to prevent jamming by slowing down typing speed.

 <h3 align="left">Connect with me:</h3>
 <p align="left">